Tony-of-All-Trades

 Mentoring the Next Generation

-Through the High Mobility Foundation, the non-profit I co-founded, I've impacted over 1,000 students with STEM education.
+Through the High Mobility Foundation, the non-profit I co-founded, I've influenced over 1,000 youth with STEM education, business, and communication skills.
 Our programs span robotics workshops, coding bootcamps, entrepreneurship training, and — close to my heart — speech and debate mentoring.

-When the understaffed middle-school debate coach at Redwood Middle School asked me for help, I stepped up.
+When the understaffed middle-school debate coach at Redwood Middle School asked for help, I stepped up.
 I taught students Lincoln-Douglas debate techniques, oversaw practice rounds, and provided detailed feedback to help them grow.
 Watching young debaters find their voice and learn to articulate complex ideas has been one of the most rewarding experiences of my life.
-I competed myself at NSDA excellent level with top speaker awards, attended TOC and Nationals, and now work as a hired judge for debate championships across tournaments.
+I also did competitive debate and earned NSDA excellent level with top speaker awards at State, attended TOC and Nationals, and now work as a hired judge for debate championships across tournaments.

 Every project I take on starts with the same question: How can this make someone's life better?
 Whether it's visualizing bird flu data to inform public health decisions, designing biomimicry-inspired athletic gear that keeps athletes cool, or building apps that connect communities — technology should serve people, not the other way around.